raspberrypilearning/scratch-3-phrasebook/en/step_5.md

 show
 ```

+When you click on the arrow sprite now, your Scratch program goes back to the starting backdrop.

+However, you can see that the Spanish flag sprite is not visible!

-Now the arrow brings us back to the starting backdrop but, we've lost our spain flag!
-If you add the following code to the spain flag sprite, it should fix our problem:
+Add the following code to the Spanish flag sprite to fix this problem.

 ![Spain sprite](images/spainSmall.png)
 ```blocks3